 With increased electrification in our lives, it is a requirement to obtain a notification (permit) from the ESA before installing an EV charger, whether it is in single or multi-family dwellings.
 The ESA has prepared a guide to share best practices specific to multi-residential buildings.

-This free guide developed by Ontario Wood WORKS! in collaboration with the Canadian Wood Council provides a comprehensive overview of the new provisions for EMTC that came into effect on January 1, 2025.
+This free guide provides a comprehensive overview of the new provisions for EMTC that came into effect on January 1, 2025.